 - Parents do not claim you as a dependent for tax purposes

 If you wish to appeal your dependency status, follow the submission instructions on the form.
-For the 2017-2018 academic year, please download the 2018-2019 Dependency Override appeal Form (PDF).
+Dependency override appeal form can be found here

 Special Circumstances Appeal